charlesh97/hab/rf-link/packet/debug_packet_rxtx/packet_chain_analysis.md

 ---

-## Workaround 1: Bit Padding on RX Side
+## Workaround 1: Bit Padding, Packing, and CRC Validation on RX Side

 ### Implementation Details

-This workaround adds a custom block (`PaddingAndPackingBlock`) that:
+This workaround adds a custom block (`PaddingPackingCrcBlock`) that:

 1. **Receives unpacked bits from FEC decoder** (190 bits)
-2. **Pads with 2 zero bits** to reach 192 bits
+2. **Tries all possible padding patterns** (2^padding_needed combinations, typically 4 patterns for 2 missing bits)
+3. **For each pattern**:
+   - Pads the unpacked bits with the pattern
-3. **Packs bits into bytes** (192 bits → 24 bytes)
+   - Packs bits into bytes (192 bits → 24 bytes)
+   - Computes CRC on the data portion (first 20 bytes)
+   - Compares with received CRC (last 4 bytes)
-4. **Passes to CRC checker**
+4. **Selects the pattern that makes CRC pass**
+5. **Outputs the validated data**, or prints a failure message if all patterns fail

 ### Why This Works

 - The missing 2 bits are **termination bits** that were lost during truncation
-- These bits are typically zeros or don't affect the actual data
-- Padding with zeros restores the byte count needed for CRC verification
+- By trying all 4 possible bit patterns (00, 01, 10, 11), we find the correct pattern
-- The CRC check passes because the data portion (first 20 bytes) is correct
+- The CRC validation ensures we select the pattern that matches the original data
+- This is more robust than assuming zeros, as it validates the result

 ### Code Location

-Located in `packet/packet_rx.py`, lines 121-172.
+Located in `debug_packet_rxtx/packet_rx.py`.
-Also located in 'padding_and_packing_block.py
+Also located in `debug_packet_rxtx/padding_packing_crc_block.py`.

+### Features

+- **CRC validation**: Computes CRC for each padding pattern and selects the valid one
+- **Failure reporting**: Prints detailed error messages if all CRC options fail
+- **Pre-CRC output**: Provides a `precrc` port for debugging data before CRC validation
+- **Robust**: Works even when the missing bits are not zeros

 ### Limitations

-- Assumes the missing bits should be zeros (may not always be true)
+- Adds computational overhead (tries multiple patterns, though only 4 for 2 bits)
-- Doesn't fix the root cause (byte alignment issue)
+- Doesn't fix the root cause (byte alignment issue in FEC encoder)
 - Adds latency and complexity

 ---